Trump faces the natural disaster test in Hurricane Harvey

 Long, who was confirmed as FEMA director two months ago after six years as an executive at an emergency management consulting firm, told MSNBC Friday he was expecting a "very significant disaster" along the coasts of southeastern Texas and southwestern Louisiana.

-Hurricane Harvey, which strengthened into a major Category 4 storm Friday evening, is expected to make landfall just east of Corpus Christi between 10 p.m. and 2 a.m.
-ET Saturday.
-No storm that strong has hit Texas since 2008.
+Hurricane Harvey, which strengthened into a major Category 4 storm Friday evening, made landfall between Port Aransas and Port O'Connor at around 11 p.m.
+ET, the National Hurricane Center said.

+Trump on Twitter Friday night announced that he signed a disaster declaration for Texas "which unleashes the full force of government help!"

 Long said he’d been given “full authority” from the White House “to coordinate the federal — the federal assets down to the state and local level as soon as we’re called upon.”